-Sharqawi Al Hajj is a 47 year-old man from Yemen.
+- Sharqawi Al Hajj About Sharqawi Sharqawi Al Hajj is a 48 year-old man from Yemen.
 He is from the city of Taiz, from a tight-knit family that is still advocating for his release despite thousands of miles of distance and two decades apart.
 Sharqawi was transferred to Guantánamo in 2004, after being held in CIA sites for more than two years.
-In those sites he was subjected to treatment that now seems from another era-for example, he was held in complete darkness while subjected to continuous ear-splitting sound.
-The cumulative effect of his torture there, and the toll of 18 years of imprisonment at Guantánamo, have over time had physical and mental health effects.
+In those sites he was subjected to He is from the city of Taiz, from a tight-knit family that is still advocating for his release despite thousands of miles of distance and two decades apart. treatment that now seems from another era-for example, he was held in complete darkness while subjected to continuous ear-splitting sound.
+The cumulative effect of his torture there, and the toll of 19 years of imprisonment at Guantánamo, have over time had physical and mental health effects.
 In 2018, he began making desperate statements to his counsel about wanting to hurt himself and having no hope.
 In 2019 he cut himself for the first time in all his years of difficulty.
 In desperate moments, he has done it again and again.
-While the argument between his counsel and the government became about whether he wanted to kill himself, and whether the government has adequate measures to prevent him from doing so, the point is more fundamentally: the effects of his indefinite detention are cruel and at times unbearable after 20 years.
+While the argument between his counsel and the government became about whether he wanted to kill himself, and whether the government has adequate measures to prevent him from doing so, the point is more fundamentally: the effects of his indefinite detention are cruel and at times unbearable after more than 20 years.
 Sharqawi is someone the government has never charged and has no intention of charging.